 How To Restore Broken Arch Linux To Previous Working State

-If you’re a Arch Linux user, you probably know that the recent Linux Kernel 4.13.x branch is causing so many issues.
-Yesterday, I did a full system upgrade using command “sudo pacman -Syu”, and ended up with a broken system.
+The other day, I did a full system upgrade using command “sudo pacman -Syu”, and ended up with a broken system.
 My Arch Linux won’t boot into graphical mode, and kept displaying the error messages “dependency failed multi-user system” and “dependency failed for graphical interface”.
 The only option I had is to login to single user mode and try to rollback the updated packages to their previous versions.

 From the single user mode, I tried the following things: